Nexmo/station/_documentation/en/voice/voice-api/ncco-reference.md

 `bargeIn` | Set to *true* so this action is terminated when the user presses a button on the keypad.
 Use this feature to enable users to choose an option without having to listen to the whole message in your [Interactive Voice Response (IVR](/voice/guides/interactive-voice-response) ).
 If you set `bargeIn` to `true` on one more Stream actions then the next non-stream action in the NCCO stack **must** be an `input` action.
 The default value is `false`.<br /><br />Once `bargeIn` is set to `true` it will stay `true` (even if `bargeIn: false` is set in a following action) until an `input` action is encountered | No
 `loop` | The number of times `audio` is repeated before the Call is closed.
 The default value is `1`.
 Set to `0` to loop infinitely. | No

 The audio stream referred to should be a file in MP3 or WAV format.
-If you have issues with the file playing, please encode it to the following technical specification:
+If you have issues with the file playing, please encode it to the following technical specification: [What kind of prerecorded audio files can I use?](https://help.nexmo.com/hc/en-us/articles/115007447567)

-MP3:

-* MPEG Audio Layer 3, version 2
-* Constant bit rate
-* Bit rate: 16 Kbps (8, 32, 64 also supported)
-* Sampling rate: 16.0 KHz
-* 1 channel
-* Lossy compression
-* Stream size: 10.1 KiB (91%)
-* Encoded with LAME 3.99.5

-WAV:

-* 8 or 16-bit Linear PCM
-* G.711 A-law/u-law
-* Microsoft GSM

 ## Input